PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.Client.md

 ### `NoCredentials`

-On some scenarios it may be useful to pass no credentials to a service client.
+On some scenarios it may be useful to pass void to a service client.
 This can be achieved by the `NoCredentials` service client credentials, like in the following example:

 ```csharp
 using (MyServiceClient client = new MyServiceClient(baseUri, ServiceClientCredentials.NoCredentials)